trek-view/basecamp/_posts/2020-05-22-extracting-gps-track-from-360-timelapse-video.md

 published: true
 ---

-**Using GPS information from your tours with any mapping or location based tool.**
+**Here's how to use the GPS points inside your 360 timelapses or videos with tools like Strava and Google Earth.**

 Two weeks ago I talked about the [the metadata found in a 360 video](/blog/2020/metadata-exif-xmp-360-video-files).
 Before that it was [photo files](/blog/2020/metadata-exif-xmp-360-photo-files).